Evolved EcoVerse Members

 1. Offer to contribute to their favorite charity, maybe $100 or $200.2.
 Pay them cash for using their list.

-You can offer to do a mailing to your patient list that endorses them.4.
-Another way to reciprocate is to put their flyer as an insert in your newsletter (here’s another reason to not neglect your monthly newsletter)
+4. Another way to reciprocate is to put their flyer as an insert in your newsletter (here’s another reason to not neglect your monthly newsletter)

 5. Barter your services